RSoul82/Blender-TDM-Material-Manager/README.md

 ![](screens/setup_folders.gif)
 * In Blender, the addon's controls are in the toolshelf (T to toggle by default), via the <strong>TDM</strong> tab;
 * You need to tell the addon where The Dark Mod is installed;
-* The addon requires TDM's material files and textures to be extracted somwhere (see next section).
+* The addon requires TDM's material files and textures to be extracted somwehere (see next section).
 For this step, set the paths to those folders;
 * If you use the <strong>Custom</strong> fields, the paths should be something like these:
   * <strong>[TDM folder path]\fms\fm-name\materials</strong>
   * <strong>[TDM folder path]\fms\fm-name\dds\textures\darkmod</strong>